turbosnute/yr-plus/README.md

 # Yr Plus
-TamperMonkey script the enhance yr.no.
+TamperMonkey script to enhance yr.no.

 ## Prerequisites
 - [TamperMonkey](https://www.tampermonkey.net/) - You need to install the TamperMonkey extension in your browser.